 In-order to move onto your clinical rotations you will need to pass a standardized test known as USMLE Step 1.
 Don't worry you have to take this exam in the United States as well.

 Be sure to take this test seriously because the scores you get can have consequences when you are matching for residency positions.
-Therefore, when you are choosing between foreign medical schools be sure to ask how students typically fare on their USMLE Step 1.
+Therefore, when you are choosing between foreign medical schools be sure to ask how students typically do on their USMLE Step.

 The real medicine begins in your final two years of medical school.